apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/install-metaservice/config-fdb.md

 ## Configure storage

-Foundationdb is a stateful distributed storage service that needs to configure persistent storage.
-By default, Doris-Operator will use the default StorageClass in Kubernetes to build the relevant pvc for the fdb pod.
+FoundationDB is a stateful distributed storage service that needs to configure persistent storage.
+By default, Doris-Operator will use the default StorageClass in Kubernetes to build the relevant pvc for the FDB pod.
 The default size of pvc is 128Gi.
 If you need to specify StorageClass and modify the default configuration size, please modify it as follows:

 ```yaml
 spec: